Peaches-xo/todo-list/README.md

 1. Getting the organisation of the modules sorted out.
 I wanted to use MVC (Model-View-Controller) but found it tricky to get all modules in the right place and passing the right information around.

 ### **To Come Back To:**
+Adding form validation as part of an upcoming assignment task